Introduction

 Prerequisites

-This article assumes you are working with Amino H-series devices, running firmware version 25.6.2540.10R or later, and deploying Android apps that require runtime permissions, using either Orchestrate or USB-based provisioning.
+This article assumes you are working with Amino H-series devices, running firmware version 25.6.2610.6R or later, and deploying Android apps that require runtime permissions, using either Orchestrate or USB-based provisioning.

 Summary

-Six new INI parameters have been introduced to pre-authorize specific permissions requested by Android apps:
+The following INI parameters are supported to pre-authorize specific permissions requested by Android apps:

 These permissions are granted based on a match between the app’s package ID and its SHA-256 signature hash, ensuring that only trusted applications receive the specified permissions.